North East Backcountry Discovery Route

 Below are answers to some of the Frequently Asked Questions about the North East Backcountry Discovery Route.

 The North East Backcountry Discovery Route is the tenth route developed by the BDR organization for dual-sport and adventure motorcycle travel.
 Riders will test their endurance and skills on this epic 1,300-mile backcountry tour of the Northeast Region up to the Canadian border.
-The tracks wind through seven states and nearly a dozen state forests on dirt and gravel roads, challenging seasonal and Class 4 roads, and twisty tarmac.
+The tracks wind through seven states and nearly a dozen state forests on dirt and gravel roads, challenging optional seasonal and Class 4 roads, and twisty tarmac.
 Expect scenic views, endless forest roads under a canopy of trees, rocky expert-only sections and the highest elevations in the Northeast.
 Every state delivers a unique adventure riding experience unto itself.

 The NEBDR uses seasonal roads that open as early as April 30th in NY and as late as May 30th in VT, NH & ME.
 The earliest the route can be ridden in entirety would be June 1st.
 Depending on the winter snowfall, the route can be very muddy and slippery in some places during the spring time and early summer.
 The best time to ride the NEBDR is mid-June to mid-October.

 The route includes a number of Class 4 (unmaintained) roads in Massachusetts, Vermont and Maine that are very technical and are only recommended for riders with advanced off-road skills.
-Work arounds are available for these technical sections for riders with less technical abilities.

 Depending on the year, the Northeast can be pretty rainy.
 If the season is particularly wet, the terrain will be more difficult to ride due to mud, ruts, and slippery rocks.
 It can also get very hot and humid in July and August.
 Flies and mosquitoes are an issue in spring and summer – bring bug spray.
 September and October are ideal months to ride this route as it is typically mild, dry and bug-free.